mbentley/docker-tomcat7-oracle/README.md

 mbentley/tomcat7-oracle
 ==================

-docker image for tomcat7 (with Oracle JRE) based off of stackbrew/debian:jessie
+docker image for tomcat7 (with Oracle JDK) based off of stackbrew/debian:jessie

-Note:  For Tomcat 7 with OpenJDK JRE, use mbentley/tomcat7
+Note:  For Tomcat 7 with OpenJDK, use mbentley/tomcat7

 To pull this image:
 `docker pull mbentley/tomcat7-oracle`